nbedos/cistern/README.md

 ## Support
-Question, bug reports and feature requests are welcome and should be submitted [here](https://github.com/nbedos/citop/issues).
+Questions, bug reports and feature requests are welcome and should be submitted [here](https://github.com/nbedos/citop/issues).

 ## Contributing
 Pull requests are welcome.
 If you foresee that a PR will take any significant amount of your time,